lizzonsh/sonarscanner-ansible-docker/README.md

 # Intro
-This repository contains the sonarqube-scanner-cli and ansible-lint in on container in order for my team to dynamically scan our ansible projects and write the best playbooks we can
+This repository contains the sonarqube-scanner-cli and ansible-lint in one container in order for my team to dynamically scan our ansible projects and write the best playbooks we can

 ## playbook-example.yaml
 example of a yaml for me to use